vtsyganenko/math/README.md

-Repo with some math functions - submodule for calculator
+Repo with some math functions - submodule for calculator repo